Financial-Times/origami/README.md

 ```

 #### Navigation and Content
-Unless the configuration says otherwise, `o-layout` will generate a sidebar navigation, which will rely on the usage of `<h2>`s and `<h3>`s present in the main content section.
+Unless the configuration says otherwise, `o-layout` will generate a sidebar navigation, which will rely on presence of `<h2>`s and `<h3>`s with `id`s in the main content section.
 If this is a feature you want to use, then you don't need to add anything to the sidebar section of `o-layout`.

 However, if you would like to customise your sidebar navigation, there are two ways to do this.
-You can add a data-attribute to your markup, or you can do [via JavaScript](#custom-navigation)
+You can add a data-attribute to your markup, or you can do so [via JavaScript](#custom-navigation)

 Please note, automatic navigation construction creates an HTML tree structure that allows the nav items to be highlighted when you scroll down the page.
 For this effect to apply to your custom navigation, you will need to add the `o-layout__navigation` class your navigation list, and ensure that your `<a href>`s point at the `id` of the section it corresponds to.